 Symptoms of a throat infection are:

-- a fever
+• a fever

-- a sore throat
+• a sore throat

-- pain while swallowing
+• pain while swallowing

-- sometimes the tonsils are infected; with visible white-yellow dots
+• sometimes the tonsils are infected; with visible white-yellow dots

-- the lymph nodes in the neck may be swollen and sensitive
+• the lymph nodes in the neck may be swollen and sensitive

 - Adopt a diversified diet.
 Read our new nutritional advice for strong resistance.

-There are two kinds of throat infection: acute and chronic.
+There are two kinds: acute and chronic.

-The acute form suddenly appears and will go away within 14 days.
-It is caused by a virus or bacteria.
+- The acute form suddenly appears and will go away within approximately 14 days and is commonly caused by a virus or bacteria.

 - if after three days you still have a fever;

-- if drinking or swallowing are hardly possible;
+- if drinking or swallowing are difficult;

-- if the sore throat lasts more than seven days.
+- if the sore throat lasts more than seven days;

-- if you become sicker.
+- if you become progressively more ill.

-- if your child feels oppressed;
+- if your child complains their breathing feels oppressed;

 - if your child cannot swallow saliva.